 These cookies are essential to enable you to move around the website and use its features.
 Without these cookies, we cannot provide some of the basic functionalities of our website.

 - Performance Cookies

-These cookies generally collect information about how visitors use our website, for instance which pages visitors go to most often, and the pages that they do not.
+These cookies generally collect information about how visitors use our website, for instance, which pages visitors go to most often, and the pages that they do not.
 This helps us to understand and improve the site, so it is easy to use and includes helpful content.
 They also allow us to fix bugs or glitches on the website.
 These cookies do not collect information that identifies visitors, so we cannot identify you individually.
-We use Google Analytics to track usage of our websites and interaction with our newsletters.
+We use Google Analytics to track the usage of our websites and interaction with our newsletters.
 For example, to see what content you click on, so we can analyse what content is of most interest to our audience.

 - Functionality Cookies

 These cookies allow our website to remember the choices you make as you browse the site.
 They provide more enhanced and personal features.
 The information collected is anonymised and they cannot track your browsing activity on other sites once you leave our site.